Dennis Nilsen: Formal charges

 On 11 February 1983, Nilsen was officially charged with the murder of Stephen Sinclair.
 He was transferred to HMP Brixton to be held on remand until his trial.

-According to Nilsen, upon being transferred to Brixton Prison to await trial, his mood was one of "resignation and relief", with his belief being that he would be viewed, in accordance with law, as innocent until proven guilty.
+According to Nilsen, upon being transferred to Brixton Prison to await trial, his mood was one of "resignation and relief", with his belief being that he would be viewed, in accordance with the law, as innocent until proven guilty.
 He objected to wearing a prison uniform while on remand.
 In protest at having to wear a prison uniform and what he interpreted to be breaches of prison rules, Nilsen threatened to protest against his remand conditions by refusing to wear any clothes; as a result of this threat, he was not allowed to leave his cell.
 On 1 August, Nilsen threw the contents of his chamber pot out of his cell, hitting several prison officers.
 This incident resulted in Nilsen being found guilty on 9 August of assaulting prison officers and subsequently spending fifty-six days in solitary confinement.

 On 26 May, Nilsen was committed to stand trial at the Old Bailey on five counts of murder and two of attempted murder (a sixth murder charge was later added).
 Throughout this committal hearing, he was represented by a solicitor named Ronald Moss, whom he had previously dismissed as his legal representative on 21 April, before Moss was reappointed to the role after Nilsen had complained to magistrates he had been afforded no facilities with which he could mount his own defence.
-Moss was to remain Nilsen's legal representative until July 1983, when Nilsen—again expressing his intention to defend himself—discharged him, until 5 August when Nilsen once again reappointed Moss.
+Moss was to remain Nilsen's legal representative until July 1983, when Nilsen – again expressing his intention to defend himself – discharged him, until 5 August when Nilsen once again reappointed Moss.

 Initially, Nilsen intended to plead guilty to each charge of murder at his upcoming trial.
 With Nilsen's full consent, Moss had fully prepared his defence; five weeks before his trial, Nilsen again dismissed Moss, and opted instead to be represented by Ralph Haeems, upon whose advice Nilsen agreed to plead not guilty by diminished responsibility.